UmarDraz2004/Web-base-work/readme.md

 - **Description**: A web template project that is currently incomplete.

 ### 15. Resolution calculator
-- **Description**: Resolution calculator, calculates the resolution of your desktop screena and calculates the browser inner resolution
+- **Description**: Resolution calculator, calculates the resolution of your desktop screen and calculates the browser inner resolution